 Rich Handley has the task of looking at the L. A. Times comic strips, (Alan J. Porter is covering the oft-overlooked British strips).
 “Joe asked me to cover that particular branch of Trek comicdom for his anthology, and I was as happy as a ravenous Tribble in a storage bin filled with chocolate-covered quadrotriticale to do so.”
 Rich had written pieces on these strips in the past and he loves them, so he decided to expand on the decade-long path of false starts to getting them reprinted, (“…even the ones, that admittedly…kind of suck…” he joked).

 That’s finally going to change.
-There are 16 contributors (according to the count on the website), with a forward by David Gerrold, that will be enlightening us on the storied-history of these comics.
+There are 16 contributors (according to the count on the website), with a foreword by David Gerrold, that will be enlightening us on the storied history of these comics.
 As Joseph said: “All of the essays are in, and they’re wonderful.
-It has been an honor to work with each of the contributors, and it’s been a wild ride.
+It has been an honour to work with each of the contributors, and it’s been a wild ride.
 I’ve had the opportunity, through this project, to work with people whose work I have respected and admired for years.
 This really has been the dream project of a lifetime.

 All I can say is, I can’t wait to get my hands on this.
 How ’bout you?
 If I’m right, ‘New Life and New Civilizations: Exploring Star Trek Comics’ is going to become a must-have reference-guide, for every Trekkie in the galaxy.
 Well…until, we can convince Sequart to provide us with a Star Trek comics encyclopedia, that is.
 Now, THAT would be cool.
 That’s a project I would love to work on, too.